June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 Tips for taking it

-• Reflect on recent real behavior, not ideals
+• Reflect on recent real behavior rather than ideals

 • Focus on your top five strengths first